The key to writing clear, unambiguous code, is rather simple:

 Item the default member of the class.
 The

 VB_Description member attribute determines the docstring that the Object Browser displays in its bottom panel, and that Rubberduck displays in its context-sensitive toolbar.

-Whatever you do, don’t make a default member that returns an instance of the class it’s defined in.
+Whatever you do, DO NOT make a default member that returns an instance of the class it’s defined in.
 Unless you want to crash your host application as soon as the VBE tries to figure out what’s going on.

 What’s Confusing About it?

-There’s an open issue detailing the challenges implicit default members pose.
+There’s an open issue (now closed) detailing the challenges implicit default members pose.
 If you’re familiar with

 Excel.Range, you know how it’s pretty much impossible to tell exactly what’s going on when you invoke the